nicsure/WinFormsOneInstance/WinFormsOneInstance/README.md

+﻿# WinFormsOneInstance
+Single Instance WinForms application example.

-﻿Example solution containing my OneInstance static class.
+Example solution containing my OneInstance static class.

 This is a way to handle WinForms applications that you only want to run one instance at a time.
 It uses a Notification Icon and a non persistent main Form (default solutions have persistent main Forms)